PrototypeZone/ceng317/hardware/pcb/KiCad.md

 -   [Project File](/hardware/pcb/StudentName2023-09-24.kicad_pro)
 -   [Schematic File](/hardware/pcb/StudentName2023-09-24.kicad_sch)
 -   [PCB File](/hardware/pcb/StudentName2023-09-24.kicad_pcb)
-Download /hardware/pcb/StudentName2023-09-24.kicad_pro, pcb, and sch.
+- Download /hardware/pcb/StudentName2023-09-24.kicad_pro, pcb, and sch.
-Use KiCad to change the board to have your name and the current date.
+- Use KiCad to change the board to have your name and the current date.
+- Connect the BJT as a switch traces on the PCB.
-Save "project as" what you changed the name and date to.
+- Save "project as" what you changed the name and date to.
-Use File->fabrication outputs->Gerbers (.gbr)...
+- Use File->fabrication outputs->Gerbers (.gbr)...
-also "Generate Drill Files"->PTH and NPTH in single file
+- also "Generate Drill Files"->PTH and NPTH in single file
-Save project
+- Save project
-Upload to /hardware/pcb/ what you changed the name and date to as a zip (StudentName2023-09-24.zip) it should contain the defaults of:
+- Upload to /hardware/pcb/ what you changed the name and date to as a zip (StudentName2023-09-24.zip) it should contain the defaults of:
-F.Cu
+1. F.Cu
-B.Cu
+2. B.Cu
-F.Silkscreen
+3. F.Silkscreen
-B.Silkscreen
+4. B.Silkscreen
-F.Mask
+5. F.Mask
-B.Mask
+6. B.Mask
-Edge.Cuts
+7. Edge.Cuts
-The drill file
+8. The drill file
-Your _pro file
+9. Your _pro file
-Your _sch file
+10. Your _sch file
-Your _pcb file
+11. Your _pcb file